 - Questions were so similar to those on the real exam.
 Great preparation.

-- Playing with and learning exam technique, figuring out why I picked the wrong answer when I really did know the correct one!
+- Playing with and learning the exam technique, figuring out why I picked the wrong answer when I really did know the correct one!
 I learned to READ the question carefully and completely!
 Also reading the student comments and facilitator responses - often opening a bigger picture and sent me in search of reading different texts.
 Thank you!

 - The discussion forum.
 I loved discussing what we didn't understand and the fellowship.